-Should you realize you need to edit or cancel an offer letter you can do so from the right side timeline in the candidate's profile.
+Should you realize you need to edit or cancel an offer letter, you can do so from the right side timeline in the candidate's profile.

-Note - if the offer letter has already gone through any rounds of internal approval, your only option will be to cancel the offer letter.
+If the offer letter has already gone through any rounds of internal approval, your only option will be to cancel the offer letter.

 Once an offer letter has been signed by the candidate, the offer process is complete, and you can no longer cancel the offer letter.

 Once an offer letter has been signed by the candidate, the offer process is complete, and you can no longer cancel the offer letter.
 If you need to resend the offer, you can create a duplicate of the candidate, then send the new profile an offer letter.